yiyangshen/COMP30022-DocMcStuffins/docs/minutes/week12_team-sprint_retrospective.md

 > What could be improved?
 - Intrateam communication had gotten better, but still require more work
 - Documentations could have been better
+- We could have extended the test cases for our automated testing
+- We did not manage to implement some features such as a stronger password policy

 > How do you feel about the entire sprint process?
 - This sprint was much more relaxing
 - There was not as much pressure to work

 > How did you feel about our overall end-product at the end of the sprint?
-- We felt proud and satisfied to see our end-product
+- We feel proud and satisfied to see our end-product coming to fruition
+- We are happy that we managed to satisfy all of the core and additional requirements
-- We felt relieved that everything was done on time
+- We feel relieved that everything was done on time
-- We felt that we did a great job on our final presentation
+- We feel that we did a great job on our final presentation

 ## Dyno Wibowo